 Seismic Analysis of a High Integrity Nuclear Crane

-SCX, a specialist crane supplier, were responsible for the design and supply of a high integrity nuclear crane.
-Working with their client, they had developed a number of different options for the crane’s layout.
-Eadon Consulting were initially asked to assist with the optioneering phase of the project.
-Our role was to carry out simple hand calculations looking at the seismic performance of the different options.
+Eadon Consulting were approached by SCX, a specialist crane supplier, to assist with the optioneering phase of a project which looked at the design and supply of a high integrity nuclear crane.
+With a number of different options for the cranes layout being developed, Eadon Consulting were asked to carry out simple hand calculations looking at the seismic performance of the different options.

 One of the main challenges on the project was the long span of the main beams.
 The design of these had to be developed to ensure that they did not buckle during a seismic event.
 However it had to be possible to fully inspect all welding of the beams to ensure that it was acceptable for a nuclear environment.
 This resulted in special beam section being developed that had good buckling strength but with minimal welding.

 The hoisting mechanism was also checked under various fault load cases to ensure that it was satisfactory.
 These included snagged loads as well as ledge loads and rope failure.

 The project was successful with the feasibility of the crane structure having been proven and the whole project is now awaiting HAZOP 2 review.